lab1092/blender-manual_ja/manual/modeling/meshes/selecting/advanced.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     :guilabel:`Edit` mode → :guilabel:`Edge` select mode
+   | Mode:     *Edit* mode → *Edge* select mode
    | Menu:     :menuselection:`Select --> Select Loop Inner-Region` or :menuselection:`Mesh --> Edges --> Select Loop Inner-Region`
-   | Hotkey:   :kbd:`ctrl-E` → :menuselection:`Select Loop Inner-Region`
+   | Hotkey:   :kbd:`Ctrl-E` → :menuselection:`Select Loop Inner-Region`

-:guilabel:`Select Loop Inner-Region` selects all edges that are inside a closed loop of edges.
-While it is possible to use this operator in  :guilabel:`Vertex` and :guilabel:`Face` selection modes, results may be unexpected.
+*Select Loop Inner-Region* selects all edges that are inside a closed loop of edges.
+While it is possible to use this operator in  *Vertex* and *Face* selection modes, results may be unexpected.
 Note that if the selected loop of edges is not closed, then all connected edges on the mesh will be considered inside the loop.

 .. figure:: /images/Mesh.loop.select1.jpg